MensahFrancisca/alx-pre_course/README.md

 My first readme
-This readme has been updated.
+This readme has now been updated.